community, bringing programs and services to help enhance individuals and family’s

-Years of personal growth and a can-do attitude has brought Anna to the H.A.T.S position of Transition House Program Manager.
+Years of personal growth and a can-do attitude has brought Anna to the H.A.T.S position of Transition House Program Co-Ordinator.
 Anna’s life experience, heart-centered healing and trauma-informed approach suits her well as she has settled into her new position.

 Hope has always been supportive of Anna and her family, and she is really enjoying supporting and empowering women and families from an intersectional feminist approach.
 If you see her out walking her dogs, hanging in nature or taking the family out for food, stop by and say hi!

 Brian Dodd joined the HATS team in 2019 as the Emergency Shelter, House of Hope Program Co-ordinator.
 For the previous 5 years, Brian was in the positions of Manager of Operations and Interim Executive Director at Seniors Services Society of BC working with seniors who are homeless or at risk of homelessness.

 After spending over 25 years in television production, Brian chose to move into the non-profit sector in 2004, primarily focusing on food security and homelessness issues throughout Metro Vancouver.
 Those passions led him to the HATS team.